 It is helpful to focus on the abdomen’s expansion and to breathe through the nose rather than the mouth.
 There’s also sun and water breathing, when even fewer, longer breaths can be made.
 I’ve read it also helps to exhale longer than inhale, but both should be full breaths (all the way in and out).
 This is one of the many reasons why country living is important — it’s the best place to get pure air into our lungs.

 What benefits have you experienced from the practice of deep breathing?
-Comment below!
+Share with us by commenting below!

 Image Credit: Pixabay / Mar